Gravellona Lomellina: History

-The very first traces of a settlement in this location date from the late Bronze Age, with the pre-Celtic Golasecca culture.
+The first traces of a settlement in this location date from the late Bronze Age, with the pre-Celtic Golasecca culture.

 Toponomy could be from the etruscan.

 A Roman settlement is testified by some traces such as two coffins and some coins from the first Empire period.

 According to tradition, before the Battle of Ticinus, Hannibal built the carthaginean camp amongst the nowadays towns of Gravellona, Cassolnovo and Piccolini, hamlet of Vigevano.

-During the middle ages, Gravellona belongs to the archbishop of Novara, who gave executive power to Ingone.
+During the Middle Ages, Gravellona belongs to the archbishop of Novara, who gave executive power to Ingone.

 In 1152, Emperor Fredrick Barbarossa confirm feudal power to the "Barbavara" family, from Valsesia.
 They ruled Gravellona until 1797.

 Gravellona came under the control of Pavia probably in 1164, and in 1250, the list of lands Pavia, it appears like Gravalona.
 In 1332 the castle of the counts in Gravellona, however, belong to Cavallazzi family, which, together with Barbavara and Tornielli, are the oldest feudal lords of Gravellona.
 In 1581, the population gravellonese stood about 1000 inhabitants.